-According to the UBS 2011 survey, London is currently ranked as being the 15th most expensive city in the world (up from 21st in 2009).
+According to various surveys, London is often ranked as being one of the most expensive cities in the world.
 So is it possible, particularly for students and recent graduates to live comfortably in this expensive city?
 Of course it is.
 Thousands do so.
-The trick is to know how to maximise your money and luckily there are loads of tips and voucher codes on this page to turn affordable London living into a reality.
+The trick is to know how to maximise your money and luckily there are loads of tips and tricks on this page to turn affordable London living into a reality.

 Getting yourself a good job

 First of all, this may seem basic, but at some point you’re probably going to require a job in order to live in London.
-If you haven’t already done this, then upload your C.V to Career and Jobs UK .
-It’s FREE and easy to do, so do this today so that thousands of potential employers can check you out and you can actually afford to have some fun!
+If you haven’t already done this, then upload your C.V to UK Staff Search.
+It’s FREE and simple, so do this today so that thousands of potential employers can check you out and you can actually afford to have some fun!

 Choosing affordable living arrangements is a vital consideration when trying to stretch your money out.
-Depending on your situation, you might want to think about becoming a property guardian , where huge buildings are put under the watchful eye of a property guardian (you) for a minimal amount of rent.
+Depending on your situation, you might want to think about living in property guardian accomodation.

 Choosing an affordable location